• Home

 Isometric gluteus medius activation with bridge.

-Often in hip dysplasia, we see over dominance of the tensor fascia lata (TFL) muscle which becomes hypertrophied over the anterograde-lateral hip.
-This muscle tends to try to stabilise the hip and pelvis instead of gluteus medius.
+Often in hip dysplasia, we see an over dominance of the tensor fascia lata (TFL) muscle, which becomes hypertrophied over the anterograde-lateral hip.
+This muscle tends to stabilize the hip and pelvis instead of the gluteus medius, highlighting the need for effective hip dysplasia exercises for adults to address this imbalance.

-Disclaimer: These are example exercises to aid activation of gluteus medius muscle, ensure that if you are a post-operative PAO patient you adhere to the weight bearing status that you are advised by your surgeon.
+Disclaimer: The following are example exercises aimed at activating the gluteus medius muscle, especially beneficial for those seeking hip dysplasia exercises in adults.
+Ensure that if you are a post-operative PAO patient, you adhere to the weight bearing status advised by your surgeon.

 Reference: Sandell Jacobsen et al, 2018 'Muscle–tendon-related abnormalities detected by ultrasonography are common in symptomatic hip dysplasia,' Archives of Orthopaedic Trauma and Surgery, 138 (8) pp. 1059-1067.